JuliaML/MLDataPattern.jl/docs/documentation/container.rst

         Optional.
 If it makes sense for the type of `data`, then `obsdim` can be used to specify which dimension of `data` denotes the observations.
-It can be specified in a typestable manner as a positional argument, or as a more convenient keyword parameter.
+It can be specified in a type-stable manner as a positional argument, or as a more convenient keyword parameter.
 See :ref:`obsdim` for more information.